Jerome-openclassroom/TurbiditySensor_OpenScience/Nitrates_phosphates_photometry/Pierron_Photometer_README.md

   ✅ Use a short Python script (NumPy, SciPy, Matplotlib) for flexible fitting and plotting.
   ✅ Or simply ask a modern LLM (GPT, Grok, Mistral, Copilot) to generate the fitting code or directly interpret your data!

-**Tip:** Store your calibration results in this JSON or a simple CSV file for reuse and comparison.
+**Tip:** Store your calibration results in a JSON or a simple CSV file for reuse and comparison.

 ## 🔑 Key Insight